nisrinekane/authors-mern/README.md

 #### authors-mern
 MERN CRUD application to create, show, edit and delete authors.
 Authors are listed alphabetically using sorting on the backend.
-Duplicate validator on the backend
+Unique value validator on the backend.
+* used Axios and Mongoose.